Quick exit

 What the Tasmanian Government is doing

 We are taking strong action to uphold the rights of children and young people and keep them safe.
-Our strategy, Change for Children, which includes our first two-year Action Plan, puts the child at the centre of all that we do.
-It sets up our pathway for taking meaningful action at individual, organisational and community levels by preventing, identifying and responding to child sexual abuse.
+Our strategy, Change for Children, sets up our pathway for taking meaningful action at individual, organisational and community levels by preventing, identifying and responding to child sexual abuse.

 We know we have a lot of work to do.
 Change for Children goes beyond the six-year program of work already committed by government to deliver on all 191 recommendations of the Commission of Inquiry and outlines a 10-year plan to develop, implement, monitor, evaluate and report on our progress.
 Change will take time and we want to make sure we do things properly.